 A Missouri rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Missouri landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+Missouri landlord-tenant law governs and regulates these agreements.

 Missouri Rental Agreement Types